jon-bown/blog/_posts/2023-06-13-SpotifyArtistData.md

 # Learn More

-- [Metallica Repo](https://github.com/jon-bown/metallica) - This repository uses GitHub actions and GitHub secrets to maintain the [Metallica Songs](https://www.kaggle.com/datasets/jonbown/metallica-songs) dataset here on Kaggle.
+- [Metallica Repo](https://github.com/jon-bown/metallica) - This repository uses GitHub actions and GitHub secrets to maintain the Metallica Songs dataset on Kaggle.

+- [Metallica Songs](https://www.kaggle.com/datasets/jonbown/metallica-songs) - Actively maintained dataset on Kaggle through the API.

 - [Template Repo](https://github.com/jon-bown/kaggle-data-pipeline) - This repository has a template you can work off of to build your own spotify artist dataset.